-6N4 6P4: Cost Reasonableness/Effectiveness
+6N4: Cost Reasonableness/Effectiveness

-Cost-effectiveness will be defined in the manual for each program offered with CDBG-DR funds. outlined in the Disaster Recovery Program Housing Guidelines.
+Cost-effectiveness will be outlined in the Disaster Recovery Program Housing Guidelines.
 The program guidelines for the Affordable Multifamily Rental Program will detail the controls for housing projects involving eight or more units.

-6N5 6P5: Demonstrable Hardship & Exceptions
+6N5: Demonstrable Hardship & Exceptions

-DCA has will further developed detailed program guidelines in the policies and procedures for the Homeowner Rehabilitation and Reconstruction Program as well as exceptions to the policies and procedures to address situations not considered during the program design phase.
+DCA will further develop detailed program guidelines in the policies and procedures as well as exceptions to the policies and procedures to address situations not considered during the program design phase.
 The exceptions policies and procedures will consider changes to the maximum award amounts for applicants who demonstrate undue hardship as well as other exceptional situations.
-Demonstrable hardship may include but is not limited to: prolonged job loss, substantial reduction of household income, death of a family member on whom the surviving household was financially dependent, illness, unexpected and extraordinary medical bills, disability, etc. DCA has will further defined "demonstrable hardship" and the exception policies in program policies and procedures.
+Demonstrable hardship may include but is not limited to: prolonged job loss, substantial reduction of household income, death of a family member on whom the surviving household was financially dependent, illness, unexpected and extraordinary medical bills, disability, etc. DCA will further define "demonstrable hardship" and the exception policies in program policies and procedures.

-6N6 6P6: Stormwater Infrastructure Needs
+6N6: Stormwater Infrastructure Needs